Department of Labor Logo United States Department of Labor

 QCEW data for states have been included in this release in table 3.
 For additional information about quarterly employment and wages data, please read the Technical Note or visit www.bls.gov/cew.

 Employment and Wages Annual Averages Online features comprehensive information by detailed industry on establishments, employment, and wages for the nation and all states.
-The 2018 edition of this publication contains selected data produced by Business Employment Dynamics (BED) on job gains and losses, as well as selected data from the first quarter 2019 version of the national news release.
-Tables and additional content from Employment and Wages Annual Averages 2018 are now available online at www.bls.gov/cew/publications/employment-and-wages-annual-averages/2018/home.htm.
+The 2019 edition of this publication was published in September 2020.
+Tables and additional content from the 2019 edition of Employment and Wages Annual Averages Online are available at www.bls.gov/cew/publications/employment-and-wages-annual-averages/2019/home.htm.
+The 2020 edition of Employment and Wages Annual Averages Online will be available in September 2021.

-The County Employment and Wages release for second quarter 2019 is scheduled to be released on Wednesday, November 20, 2019.
+The County Employment and Wages release for second quarter 2022 is scheduled to be released on Tuesday, November 22, 2022.
+The County Employment and Wages full data update for second quarter 2022 is scheduled to be released on Tuesday, December 6, 2022.

 Technical Note